Give by Going

 Living here changes things

-We see the same people week after week, year after year.
+We travel across the range to spend time with the people who shape it, from families in the sertão and firefighters in Sempre Vivas to park administrators and professors at UFVJM.
 We visit their homes, and they visit ours.
-We hear about problems when they arise, not months later.
+We hear about problems as they arise, not months later.

 It’s changed how we think about our work.
 “Giving back” no longer feels like an initiative, but an act of taking care of a place you’re part of.